 Finally, another potential limitation concerns the issue of weights for the subdimensions of job embeddedness.
-As a robustness check, we ran all the analyses using the weighted approach suggested by Law, Wong, and Mobley (1998).
-Specifically, we ran a logistic regression in which we regressed turnover on the six job embeddedness items to get the weights of each of the dimensions.
+As a robustness check, we ran all the analyses using the weighted approach suggested by Law, Wong and Mobley (1998).
+Specifically, we ran a logistic regression whereby turnover was regressed on the six job embeddedness items to get the weights of each of the dimensions.
 We then multiplied each individual's score on each dimension by the weight for each dimension and added the six resulting products together.
 This created the weighted job embeddedness score.
-We then aggregated these weighted individual job embeddedness scores among the members of each department to create our measure of coworkers' job embeddedness.
-The results of this analysis are virtually identical to those obtained from the straight aggregation approach but with slightly improved predictive validity, which we would expect (Edwards, 2001; Howell, Breivik, & Wilcox, 2007; Law et al., 1998).
-We chose not to report or base our conclusions on the results using these weights for three reasons.
+We then aggregated these weighted individual job embeddedness scores among the members of each department to create our measure of CJE.
+The results of this analysis are virtually identical to the straight aggregation approach but with slightly improved predictive validity, which we would expect (Law, Wong & Mobley, 1998; Howell, Breivik &Wilcox, 2007; Edwards, 2001).
+We choose not to report or base our conclusions on the results using these weights for three reasons.
 First, such weights capitalize on sample-specific variance and error.
-Second, findings reported in other studies suggest that the contributions to turnover of the dimensions vary by samples (Allen, 2006; Lee et al., 2004, Zatzick & Iverson, 2006).
+Second, based upon findings reported in other studies, the contributions to turnover of the dimensions vary by samples (Lee et al. 2004, Zatzick & Iverson, 2006, Allen 2006).
 Thus, using weights means that the construct is essentially different with every sample, which makes it difficult to meaningfully compare results across studies (Howell et al., 2007) and thus reduces generalizability and complicates theory building.
-Third, it was more conservative (e.g., less likely to capitalize on chance) and in line with previous research to use the aggregate job embeddedness score.
+Third, it was more conservative (e.g., less likely to capitalize on chance), and in line with previous research to use the aggregate job embeddedness score.
 However, we should add that this variation in weights points to the need for future research into the potential moderators of the relationship between the subdimensions of job embeddedness and turnover or performance.
 Better information is still needed about how and under what conditions job embeddedness subdimensions influence turnover.
-Finally, though we did not use the weights in the research reported here, we recognize that such sample-specific information may be what is most valuable in making prescriptions for any given organization.
+Finally, while we did not use the weights in the research reported here, we recognize that such sample specific information may be what is most valuable in making prescriptions for any given organization.